 A few tips and ideas to make a memorable visit at Meteora

-The majority of our 3 million visitors tend to organize very hasty trips to Meteora of just 1 day or even less of only few hours!
-Visiting the area and all the monasteries in only 1 day let alone in few hours is next to impossible.
+The majority of our 3 million visitors tend to organize very hasty trips to Meteora of just 1 day or even less of only a few hours!
+Visiting the area and all the monasteries in only 1 day let alone in a few hours is next to impossible.

 A second day to spend allows for a more relaxed pace and the opportunity to see more of the surrounding landscape, especially if exploring it on foot.
 There is no better way to enrich your stay than to join one of the hiking tours or simply an organized guided visit to the monasteries.
 And if you feel ambitious enough, why not try climbing!

 Enhance your stay in Kalampaka or Kastraki with a day-trip to one of Greece’s most significant ancient sites.
 On your third day while visiting Meteora why not making a day-trip to Delphi, the religious center of the ancient Greek world, where the famous Oracle provided prophecies to all visitors in god Apollo’s temple.

 Enrich the three-hour-drive with a further stop at Thermopylae, one of the most renowned battlefields, where the famous 300 Greek Spartans were challenged by the Persian Empire about 2500 years ago!
 Visit the most interesting local museum (Innovating information Historical center at Thermopylae) for a virtual demonstration of one of the most famous battles in antiquity!
 For adults, the day-trip to Delphi costs 45 Euro and children from 30 Euro.